next-book/dev-book/content/visitors.md

 Also, our sentences wanted room to unfold and form their columns in the interval.
 Individuals, like nations, must have suitable broad and natural boundaries, even a considerable neutral ground, between them.
 I have found it a singular luxury to talk across the pond to a companion on the opposite side.
-In my house we were so near that we could not begin to hear⁠—we could not speak low enough to be heard; as when you throw two stones into calm water so near that they break each other’s undulations.
+In my house we were so near that we could not begin to hear—we could not speak low enough to be heard; as when you throw two stones into calm water so near that they break each other’s undulations.
 If we are merely loquacious and loud talkers, then we can afford to stand very near together, cheek by jowl, and feel each other’s breath; but if we speak reservedly and thoughtfully, we want to be farther apart, that all animal heat and moisture may have a chance to evaporate.
 If we would enjoy the most intimate society with that in each of us which is without, or above, being spoken to, we must not only be silent, but commonly so far apart bodily that we cannot possibly hear each other’s voice in any case.
 Referred to this standard, speech is for the convenience of those who are hard of hearing; but there are many fine things which we cannot say if we have to shout.